fsquillace/junest-site/documentation.md

     junest -b [-n]

-The script will create a directory containing all the essentials files in order to make JuNest working properly (such as pacman, yaourt, arch-chroot and proot).
+The script will create a directory containing all the essentials files in order to make JuNest working properly (such as pacman, yaourt and proot).
 The option **-n** will skip the final validation tests if they are not needed.
 Remember that the script to build the image must run in an Arch Linux OS with arch-install-scripts, package-query, git and the base-devel packages installed.